 Upcyle Project with Aloha Picnic

 I collaborate with the designer, Akiko, from Aloha Picnic in Brooklyn to reuse my naturally dyed leftover fabrics into fun clothes and products.
-These products are sold at once a month craft market, 4th street makers market.
+These products are sold at once a month craft market, 4th street makers market in East village, NYC.

 The couple create botanical fragrances in Jackson Heights, Queens, New York.
 Julian is a compost master/ landscape designer as well.
-I collaborate with him to get food waste for dye.
-He plants Japanese indigo plants at his compost site.
+I collaborate with him to get food waste for dyeing.
+He also plants Japanese indigo at his compost site for me.